kanshichao/X-Microscopy/README.md

 # X-Microscopy
-X-Microscopy: Multicolor Super Resolution Image Reconstruction from Conventional Microscopy with Deep Learning
+Superresolution Image Reconstruction from Conventional Microscopy with Deep Learning
 ## Overview
-This project is to produce the results of our paper: [X-Microscopy: Multicolor Super Resolution Image Reconstruction from Conventional Microscopy with Deep Learning](https://www.researchsquare.com/article/rs-1256986/v1).
+This project is to produce the results of our paper: [Superresolution Image Reconstruction from Conventional Microscopy with Deep Learning](https://www.researchsquare.com/article/rs-1256986/v1).
 We provide two training methods with fixed input size and flexible input size, as well as flexible input size test.
 The following is the instructions for using it.

 # System Requirements